metabolismregulation/metabolismregulation.github.io/lists.md

 # Selected topics

-The list of the developed diagrams that can be improved and suggested topics.
+The list of the developed diagrams and suggested topics.
 Some initial information for suggested topics is provided [here](https://docs.google.com/document/d/1gk5YU7tp95t3LJwD252geeZupY-QJU6CikFAbsRQeRI/edit?usp=sharing).

 * <a href="/glycolysis/">Regulation of glycolysis via PFKFB</a>
 * <a href="/mevalonate/">Regulation of mevalonate biosynthesis</a>